 Tysabri is a humanized monoclonal antibody approved for adult patients with relapsing forms of multiple sclerosis (MS), to slow the worsening of disability that is common in patients with MS and decrease the number of flare-ups (relapses), and in adult patients with Crohn’s disease.
 Because Tysabri increases the risk of progressive multifocal leukoencephalopathy (PML), a rare brain infection that usually causes death or severe disability, Tysabri is generally recommended for patients that have not been helped enough by, or cannot tolerate, another treatment for MS. Tysabri does not cure MS and has not been studied for longer than two years or in patients with chronic progressive MS. In a 2-year study, some people taking Tysabri were considered to be free from MS disease activity because they had fewer flare-ups, no disease progression and no new or newly active MRI lesions.
-Tysabri is marketed in the United States by Biogen Idec and in the rest of the world by Elan.
+Tysabri is marketed in the United States by Biogen Idec.

 How Tysabri Works